Here you can find links to various organisations and subscription services related to tax.

 Provides access to New South Wales legislation and to Bills and Explanatory Memoranda.

-The NSW Office of State Revenue administers State taxation, collects revenue, and develops policy and implements legislation relating to State taxation.
+Revenue (NSW) administers State taxation, collects revenue, and develops policy and implements legislation relating to State taxation.
 The website provides information on stamp duty, land tax and pay-roll tax.
 The site also has a calculator where you can estimate duty payable on a number of common transactions.

-Land and Property Information is a division of the Office of Finance and Services, and is the key provider of land information services in New South Wales.
+NSW Land Registry Services is a division of the Office of Finance and Services, and is the key provider of land information services in New South Wales.
 The website has a chart of lodging fees and downloadable forms such as transfers.

 This website provides resources for lawyers and information to the general public about law and justice in NSW.
 You can find out about the Courts and tribunals system from this website.